Happy Husbands (2010 film): Plot summary

 The story revolves around 3 husbands who have a different life styles: Mukundan Menon is a journalist who owns a news publishing firm called Kerala Today.
 He is a normal husband who loves his wife Krishnendu a lot, but she is too possessive about him.
-She thinks he is not very expressive about his feelings, and is always worried that he is having affairs with other girls.
+She thinks he is not very expressive about his feelings and is always worried that he is having affairs with other girls and dating them.
 John Mathai is a photographer in Mukundan's publication, who Mukundan and Krishnendu considers as a young brother.
-He was neither interested in girls nor keen to get married until he met Sereena, the daughter of a retired DGP.
+He was neither interested in girls nor keen to get married until he met Sereena, the daughter of a retired DGP, who mistakes him to be a suicide maniac for a love failure.
 Mukundan's close friend, Rahul is just the opposite side.
-He is extremely romantic and never comes home without some cute gifts for his wife, Shreya.
+He is extremely romantic and never comes home without some cute gifts for his loving wife, Shreya.
 But she doesn't know that, behind her back, her husband is dying to flirt with every woman that he sees.